This post may contain affiliate links. Please read our disclosure policy.

 Chocolate chip cookies are my weakness.
 I’ve baked my share of cookies in my lifetime, but out of all the cookie recipes I have ever shared with you, these cookies are my favorite.
 It’s a foolproof recipe, that results in the best cookies over and over and over again.
 My kids LOVE when I make these and gobble them up just moments after I take them out of the oven.

-Do Not Over Bake Them – I bake mine at a high temp and for only 6 minutes.
-They continue to cook while they cool but you can still eat them before they’re fully cooled for the softest cookies EVER!
+Do Not Over Bake Them – I bake mine at a high temperature for only 6 minutes.
+They continue to cook while they cool, but you can still eat them before they’re fully cooled for the softest cookies EVER!

 Chocolate Chip Cookies